Karan-Palan/musicblocks-v4/modules/masonry/docs/architecture/Processes.md

 2. **Select Brick**:
    - Input: Brick Selection
    - Output: Selected Brick Properties to Workspace (How this works is, The palette will have a loaded list of SVGs.
-When you drag one from palette onto the workspace, the brick will be created on the workspace whos id matches to the one in brick)
+When you drag one from palette on to the workspace, the brick will be created on the workspace whos id matches to the one in brick)

 ### Workspace